Pre-lab Exercise: Vessels of the Upper Limb

 - Consult a skeleton and note the grooves in the back of the radius, which correspond to various extensor tendons.

-- Demonstrate on an articulated skeleton that a tight extensor retinaculum would restrict pronation.
+- Demonstrate on an articulated skeleton that a tight extensor retinaculum of the wrist would restrict pronation.

 - Confirm that the extensor retinaculum does not attach to the ulna.

 - Identify the extensor retinaculum on your cadaver.
 Then cut the extensor retinaculum and trace the extensor tendons onto the back of the hand.

 - Dissect the dorsum of the hand to expose the dorsal interosseous muscles.

 - Note the course of the radial artery.
 It traverses through the anatomical snuffbox, into the dorsum of the hand, where it then pierces through the first dorsal interosseus muscle, to anatomose with the deep palmar arch on the palm of the hand.

-- Dissect the extensor expansion on the back of the third digit.
+- Dissect the extensor hood (expansion) on the back of the third digit.
 Note that the lumbricals, which are on the palmar surface of the hand, insert into this extensor expansion.